dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 layout: post
 categories: three.js
 id: 995
-updated: 2022-07-13 14:02:36
+updated: 2022-07-13 14:09:14
-version: 1.1
+version: 1.2
 ---

-This week the main threejs project that I worked on a little was my weird face project in which I am making a kind of hybrid model between the kind of models that I have made thus far, and a more professional kind of model that I still have not got around to learning how to make just yet.
+This week the main [threejs project](/2021/02/19/threejs-examples/) that I worked on a little was my weird face project in which I am making a kind of hybrid model between the kind of models that I have made thus far, and a more professional kind of model that I still have not got around to learning how to make just yet.

 <!-- more -->